Cat Burns: Personal life

-Cat Burns is a London-born artist.
-Both her parents migrated from Liberia during the civil war.
-Burns is queer.
-In an interview with Gay Times, she explained that she initially struggled to reconcile her sexuality with her ethnicity, stating “If you're a Black woman, I want you to feel heard and seen.
+Burns is a lesbian.
+In an interview with Gay Times, she explained that she initially struggled to reconcile her sexuality with her ethnicity, stating "If you're a Black woman, I want you to feel heard and seen.
 We are vulnerable people who are capable of having lots of emotions.
-And, being a Black queer woman adds a layer to that.”
+And, being a Black queer woman adds a layer to that."
 Burns chronicled her experience with coming out to her family in her song "Free".

-Burns has ADHD and noted in an interview that she had often found this helpful in her creative process, explaining "Both the chords and words come at the same time, but the concept comes first and I’ve found that that system has always worked for me!
+Burns has ADHD and noted in an interview that she had often found this helpful in her creative process, explaining "Both the chords and words come at the same time, but the concept comes first and I've found that the system has always worked for me!
 Helps the process of writing the song become a lot quicker which is great for my ADHD brain!".

+In April 2023, Burns was diagnosed as autistic, which she announced on social media.